The Bank's Organizational Model

 Valter Rui Dias de Barros

-The Strategic Board is an advisory and non-permanent body of the Bank, that is responsible for assessing, reflect upon and issue recommendations submitted to it by the Board of Directors.
+The Strategic Board is a non-permanent advisory body to the Bank, with powers to analyse, reflect on and issue recommendations on matters submitted to it by the Board of Directors.

 Company Secretary

-The Company Secretary and the Alternate Company Secretary are appointed by the Board of Directors, and their term-of-office matches that of the Board of Directors that appointed them.
+The Company Secretary and the Alternate Secretary are appointed by the Bank's Board of Directors (BoD), and their term of office matches that of the Board of Directors that appointed them.

 Company Secretary: Ana Patrícia Moniz Macedo